Window Dressing and Styling (Online Short Course)

 Who is Window Dressing and Styling (Online Short Course) for?

-This course is designed for students and retailers who want to learn about the visual merchandising and window dressing industry, either to develop a career in this exciting and creative field, or to improve VM and window dressing in their own retail spaces.
+This course is designed for students and retailers who work in visual merchandising or who want to move into this exciting and creative field, and want to improve the visual merchandising and window dressing in their own retail spaces.

 Why choose an LCF Online Short Course